michaelnny/RAG-LLaMA/README.md

 python3 -m rag_llama.scripts.build_embedding --pdf_dir "./data/docs" --save_to "./data/Tesla_manual_embeddings.pk"
 ```

-To test the retrieval systems and embeddings, open the `naive_retrieval.ipynb` or `retrieval_with_rerank.ipynb` to play with different retrieval systems.
+To test the retrieval systems and embeddings, open the `naive_retriever.ipynb` or `retriever_with_rerank.ipynb` to play with different retrieval systems.

 # Step 2 - Run LLaMA Chat Completion with RAG

+Once the document embeddings and retrieval systems have been tested.
+We can start integrate these modules into LLM.

+Here's an overview of the steps involved when using RAG and LLM:

+- Compute embedding for the user query using the same embedding model
+- Looking for top K matches between user query embedding and the documents/sections embedding based on cosine similarity scores
+- Compute relativity scores using a reranking model for each pair of `user query + single item in the top K matches`, and the select top N matches based on the scores
+- Add selected top N documents/sections as part of user query and send to LLM

-To play with LLaMA and RAG (with reranking), you can open the `chat_with_rag.ipynb`.
+To play with LLaMA and RAG, you can open the `chat_with_rag.ipynb`.

 # License